mostman/Bumblebee-SlackBuilds/README.markdown

 # Bumblebee Slackbuilds

-This set of SlackBuilds should get Bumblebee up and running on a Slackware based NVIDIA Optimus setup.
+This set of SlackBuilds should get Bumblebee up and running on a Slackware 15.0 based NVIDIA Optimus setup.

+Changed this to suit my Lenovo Thinkpad E531 that has a Intel 915 and Nvidia GT740M hybrid grapics card..
+This is why i changed from Nvidia 470.xx driver to Nivida 418.113

 ## Slackbuilds HowTo:
   If you have never used a SlackBuild before, please refer to the HowTo